jfarrell8/Udacity-Data-Scientist-Nanodegree-Projects/README.md

 In this project, I worked on a dataset containing messages related to disaster relief efforts along with corresponding categories of each message.
 Using the messages and associated categories, I built a ML pipeline (and simple web app) to categorize each event/message in order to appropriately send the message to the necessary disaster relief agency.

+#### Preperation Notebooks
+There are two Jupyter notebooks related to developing the ETL and ML Pipelines.
+The work performed in these two notebooks was used to develop the Python files to run in the Command Line.

 #### To Run:
 1. Run the following commands in the project's root directory to set up your database and model.